-- 1 cup of shredded coconut
+- shredded coconut

-- 1 tablespoon vanilla extract
+- vanilla extract

 - coconut oil

-- 10+ drops of stevia extract or to taste
+- stevia extract or raw honey

 - Pour about 1 Tablespoon of the melted chocolate into the bottom of 12 muffin cups (silicon work best) and rotate the muffin cup to coat the sides (I haven't tried paper liners, but they might stick!).
 Make sure you only use about half of the chocolate mixture.

-Put the cups in the freezer to harden quickly once you have coated the bottom and sides of the muffin cups.
-When hardened, take each out and scoop out about a tablespoon of the coconut mixture into each cup and press down gently with the back of the spoon to flatten.
+- Put the cups in the freezer to harden quickly once you have coated the bottom and sides of the muffin cups.
+When hardened, take each out and scoop out about 1 Tablespoon of the coconut mixture into each cup and press down gently with the back of the spoon to flatten.

 Do you love coconut?
 What is your favorite way to eat it?
 Share below!